carbarcor/TheBookShelf/README.md

 ## Features
 - User authentication and authorization
-- Search for books by title, author, and/or ISBN.
+- Search for books by title, author, and/or ISBN
 - View book details and reviews
 - Add and manage reviews
 - Responsive design